-This surface is easy to recognize when you touch your fingertips to a 100% cotton paper, you can feel like a soft velvet on its surface, creating a three-dimensional layer in relief, capable of absorbing a greater amount of ink, producing a greater tonal richness in the images while achieving a better gradation in the pure blacks.
+This surface is easy to recognize when you touch your fingertips to a 100% cotton paper.
+In this way, you can feel like a soft velvet on its surface, creating a three-dimensional layer in relief, capable of absorbing a greater amount of ink, producing a greater tonal richness in the images while achieving a better gradation in the pure blacks.

 A perfect white

-On the other hand, another characteristic of the papers that is very much appreciated to achieve high fidelity in the colour reproduction of our photographs is the whiteness of the paper.
+On the other hand, another characteristic of the papers that is very much appreciated to achieve high fidelity.
+Above all, in the colour reproduction of our photographs is the whiteness of the paper.